Symptoms of Hormone Deficiencies

 Why is this treatment better than synthetic hormones?

-Because of the consistent delivery system, bio-identical hormones do not have the up and down fluctuations of other types of hormone therapy, critical for optimal health and the prevention of disease.
-Additionally, pellets do not increase the risk of blood clots associated with synthetic hormones.
+Bio-identical hormones deliver consistent levels of hormones, avoiding the up and down fluctuations of other types of hormone therapy, important for optimal health.
+Additionally, studies show that pellets have a decreased risk of blood clots as that of synthetic hormones.

 How quickly will I notice results?

 Most patients notice results right away with estrogen, and within one or two weeks with testosterone.
-As the pellet diminishes, the therapeutic effects gradually wear off, though we don't tend to notice until the pellet is depleted.
+As the pellet diminishes, the therapeutic effects gradually wear off, though the patient doesn't typically notice until the pellet is depleted.